Jacob Hoefnagel: Diversae insectarum volatilium icones

 His Diversae insectarum volatilium icones ad vivum accuratissime depictae per celeberrimum pictorem, published by Claes Jansz.
 Visscher in Amsterdam in 1630 is one of the earliest works dealing exclusively with insects.
 The book consists of 16 prints engraved by Jacob after designs by his father.
 A single convex lens was used in the preparation of some of the drawings for this book.
 As far as known, the pictures of Hoefnagel are the earliest printed figures of magnified objects (Locy, The Story of Biology, p.
 199).
 The 16 beautiful engravings depict 302 insects, in order: 37 Coleoptera, 22 Orthoptera, 14 Odonata, 16 Neuroptera, 72 Lepidoptera, 35 Hymenoptera, 78 Diptera, 21 Hemiptera, and 7 larvae; from central and northern Germany.
 Jacob Hoefnagels described the engraved copies of his father's designs as "A pattern or copy-book for artists, displaying on sixteen plates about 340 insects, mostly larger than life".

 The work was used by many artists as models and as such helped spread Joris Hoefnagel's fame.
 The Dutch biologist Jan Swammerdam mentioned that the insects were drawn from life.
 The publication of this book has sometimes been credited to a hypothetical brother of Jacob called Jan as the book was published in the year Jacob died and was published in the name of I. Hoefnagel.
 However, it is unlikely that the publication was a product of a brother of Jacob.

 Gloria Crocodilus

 An album of emblematic drawings entitled Gloria Crocodilus kept at the British Museum has been attributed to Jacob Hoefnagel.
 The album consists of 82 leaves, 63 of which bear miniature emblematic roundels in bodycolour, each inscribed with a title above in Latin.
-It was made in the Dutch Republic in 1634 and bound at an early date in Dutch red morocco leather with elegant gilt tooling.
+It was made in the Dutch Republic in 1634 and bound at an early date in Dutch red Morocco leather with elegant gilt tooling.
 The dedicatee is Godefridus Crell of Prussia, who may have been a member of the distinguished German Crell family.
 The attribution to Jacob Hoefnagel is based on the drawings' resemblance to his series of emblematic roundels now in the Museum of Fine Arts in Budapest.
+The attribution has been questioned by art historian Thea Vignau-Wilberg.